inim-repl/INim/README.md

 * Uses current `nim` compiler in PATH
 * Runs in the current directory: `import` your local modules (access to exported* symbols)
 * Preload existing source code (access to non-exported* symbols): `inim example.nim`
+* Colorized output (red for errors, cyan for results)

 ## Contributing
 Pull requests and suggestions are welcome.